 In the "Destination" options, click on the down-pointing arrow to the right of the Document option and set it to New, which will create a new Photoshop Elements document out of our layer:

 Click OK to exit out of the dialog box, and your layer will open up in a new document on the screen.

-This new document that we've created is going to become our displacement map, but before you can use it, you need to save it.
-Also you are going to close it after it is saved because you won't need it open anymore.
-Save The New Document (File > Save As) and keep the default Photoshop extension.
+This new document that we've created is going to become our displacement map, but before we can use it, we need to save it.
+We're also going to close out of it after we've saved it, since we won't need it open anymore.
+Save The New Document (File > Save As) and keep the default photoshop extension.
 Assign it a name you will remember (water_ripple).